Siddhartha Gunti

 Living Agents

-I’ve been building/ learning with my own version of Living Agents.
-It started as a reminder bot few months ago.
-Now, it creates my reading digest, runs system design experiments, improves itself over time and gives me ideas on how to improve the portions it can’t.
-This post is about my mind map of Living Agents and what’s working today.
+I’ve been building/learning with my own version of living agents for a few months.
+It started as a reminder bot.
+Now, it creates my reading digest, runs system design experiments, improves itself over time, and gives me ideas on how to improve the portions it can’t.
+This post is about my mind map of living agents and what’s working today for me.

 At the heart, they are: